turboNinja2/CDiscount-Classification/README.md

 - Pre-allocation of memory
 - Unsafe code

-Part of the code come from other sources :
+Some parts of the code come from other sources :
 - Stemming is a C# port of Snowball
 - Text to TFIDF utils